About Baked Smoky Parmesan Corn

-Or maybe it was just because I’ve been craving corn on the cob ever since The Boyfriend’s father paid us a visit and talked about all the fresh corn they’ve been getting from the local farms near their new house.
+Or maybe it was just because I’ve been craving corn on the cob ever since an old friend of mine’s father paid us a visit and talked about all the fresh corn they’ve been getting from the local farms near their new house.

 I don’t know of any corn farms in the Phoenix area, but that doesn’t mean I couldn’t pick some up some ears from Sprouts and pretend the corn is farm fresh.

 So that’s exactly what I did, and me and my imagination did a pretty band up job (if I do say so myself).